erSubhashThapa/100daysofcode/post-log.md

 I completed my 365 days of code.
 But I'm going to continue to add to this log when I want to save notes.

-### Optimizing WordPress With GoDaddy cPanel Shared Hosting
+### Optimizing WordPress Speed With GoDaddy cPanel Shared Hosting
 05/10/20 - 05/20/20
 <hr>